Humboldt meets Leibniz

 Co-operation Partners

-Humboldt meets Leibniz is a joint event of Leibniz University Hannover and the Volkswagen Foundation, supported by the Alexander von Humboldt Foundation and funded by the German Research Foundation (DFG).
+Humboldt meets Leibniz is a joint event of Leibniz University Hannover and the Volkswagen Foundation.
+It is supported by the Alexander von Humboldt Foundation and funded by the German Research Foundation (DFG).

 Contacts